victornavam/CA1/README.md

 ## General info

-This Aplication was created for academic proposes
+This Application was created for academic purposes
-The aplication manage issues of projects.
+The application manage issues of projects.
 Can add more projects, issues, users and comments of each issue.
 Also can be update the status of each BUG.

 ## How to set it up

-javascript
+- javascript
-npm install nodejs
+- npm install nodejs
-npm install express
+- npm install express
-npm install -- save mongodb
+- npm install -- save mongodb
-npm install heroku
+- npm install heroku
-npm install dotenv
+- npm install dotenv
-set env variable of mongodb "MONGO_URI"
+- set env variable of mongodb "MONGO_URI"
+- npm install nodemailer
+- npm install docker
+- npm install nodemon
+- npm install ejs

 App Demo:
 Heroku link: https://evening-cove-69899.herokuapp.com/